ionos-cloud/knife-ionos-cloud/docs/subcommands/natgateway_create.md

         name of the data center (required)

     name: --name NAME, -n NAME
-        name of the server
+        name of the NAT gateway

     ips: --ips IP[,IP,...], -i IP[,IP,...]
-        iPs assigned to the NIC
+        collection of public IP addresses of the NAT gateway.
+Should be customer reserved IP addresses in that location

     ionoscloud_username: --username USERNAME, -u USERNAME
         your Ionoscloud username (required)